strategineer/personal-website/content/bin/rpg/glogm.md

 to remove a Fatal Wound on their turn by rolling 1 on a d6.
 PCs with Fatal Wounds are unconscious.
 This does not mean they are quiet or asleep (they can be screaming and holding a stump), but it means they cannot take conscious or deliberate actions.
-Remove oldest Fatal Wounds �rst.
+Remove oldest Fatal Wounds first.
 You may want to use different coloured d6s to represent Fatal Wounds acquired on different rounds.

 Up to two adjacent allies can try to remove Fatal Wounds from a dying character